How to Stop Living Paycheck to Paycheck in 7 steps

 Do you find yourself staring at the calendar and counting down the days until your next paycheck?
 Is your paycheck already spent before it’s even deposited?
 Do you wonder how you’re going to pay your bills?
 Nearly 78 percent of American workers report they are living paycheck to paycheck.
 Hard economic times, especially during the pandemic, have not helped as more workers are feeling the added financial stress from layoffs, furloughs or pay cuts.
-However, there are strategies you can use to help break free from living the paycheck to paycheck cycle.
+However, there are strategies you can use to help break free from the cycle and finally stop living paycheck to paycheck.
 Below are seven ways to help you save more and worry less.

 1. Start a Budget

 Do you ever wonder where your money went?
 Starting a budget can help you control your spending, track your expenses, save more money and stay accountable.
 It provides a roadmap on how to spend your hard earned money and can help you make better financial decisions, prepare for emergencies, get out of debt and stay focused on your long-term financial goals.
 Begin with income, and be conservative when it comes to bonuses or overtime.
 Track your income on a notepad, spreadsheet or use an app like Mint.com or EveryDollar.
 For more insight about tracking your spending, see our blog post, How to Track Your Spending in Today's Modern World.

 There are a few popular budgeting methods you can use, such as the 50/30/20 budget, zero-based budgeting, the pay-yourself-first budget and more.
 Learn more and find the right method from our blogs at sdccu.com/blog.